David Eisenhower

-Dwight David Eisenhower II (born March 31, 1948) is an American author, public policy fellow, television host, and eponym of the U.S. presidential retreat Camp David.
+Dwight David Eisenhower II (born March 31, 1948) is an American author, public policy fellow, and television host.
 He is the grandson of President Dwight D. Eisenhower and First Lady Mamie Eisenhower and a son-in-law of President Richard Nixon and First Lady Pat Nixon.

 Early life and family

 Eisenhower, then age 12, poses with a sign in 1960 at the presidential retreat named after him.

 Dwight David Eisenhower II, better known as David, is named after his grandfather, Dwight D. Eisenhower.
 David Eisenhower was born on March 31, 1948, in West Point, New York, to Barbara (Thompson) and John Eisenhower.
 He was the Eisenhowers' only son and the eldest of their four children.
 Eisenhower's father, a U.S. Army officer, would later serve as a brigadier general in the U.S. Army Reserve and as United States Ambassador to Belgium (1969–1971); he was a renowned military historian.
-His grandfather served as Supreme Allied Commander of the Allied Expeditionary Forces in Europe during World War II, as president of Columbia University (1948–1953), and as the 34th president of the United States (1953-1961).
+His grandfather served as Supreme Allied Commander of the Allied Expeditionary Forces in Europe during World War II, as president of Columbia University (1948–1953), and as the 34th president of the United States (1953–1961).

 After assuming the presidency in 1953, Dwight Eisenhower renamed the presidential mountain retreat (formerly Camp Shangri-La) Camp David, both after his grandson and after his father, David Jacob Eisenhower.

 Education

 Eisenhower graduated from Phillips Exeter Academy in 1966.
 He received his Bachelor of Arts degree in history cum laude from Amherst College in 1970 where he sang in the collegiate a cappella group the Zumbyes.
 After college, he served for three years as an officer in the United States Naval Reserve.
 During this time, he was assigned to the in the Mediterranean Sea.
-He then earned his J.D. degree cum laude from The George Washington University Law School in 1976.
+He then earned his J.D. degree cum laude from George Washington University Law School in 1976.

 Career

 Eisenhower was a statistician with the Washington Senators during the 1970 season.
-He was also a Sunday baseball columnist covering the Philadelphia Phillies for The Bulletin from May to August of 1973.
+He was also a Sunday baseball columnist covering the Philadelphia Phillies for the Philadelphia Bulletin from May to August 1973.

-Eisenhower was a finalist for the Pulitzer Prize in history in 1987 for his work Eisenhower At War, 1943-1945 about the Allied leadership during World War II.
+Eisenhower was a finalist for the Pulitzer Prize in history in 1987 for his work Eisenhower At War, 1943–1945 about the Allied leadership during World War II.

 Eisenhower has worked as a teaching adjunct and public policy fellow at the Annenberg School for Communication at the University of Pennsylvania.
 He has also served as co-chair of the Foreign Policy Research Institute's History Institute for Teachers.
 From 2001 to 2003, he was editor of Orbis, a quarterly published by the institute.

 He is the host of a public television series called The Whole Truth with David Eisenhower, distributed by American Public Television.